Static Factorisation of Probabilistic Programs With User-Labelled Sample Statements and While Loops: Data-Availability Statement

 \section{Data-Availability Statement}

-The source code to reproduce the experiments of \Cref{sec:casestudy} is made available at the time of review~\citerepl{}, will be submitted to Artifact Evaluation, and will be published after the review period.
+The source code to reproduce the experiments of \Cref{sec:casestudy} is made available on Zenodo~\citerepl{} and for reuse on \url{https://github.com/ipa-lab/PPLStaticFactor}.
 The shared repository includes the implementation of the static provenance analysis (\Cref{sec:staticprov}) for a research PPL, the generation of sub-programs according to the dependency structure (\Cref{sec:casestudy}), as well as a standard and optimised implementations of the LMH, {\revcolor BBVI, and SMC} algorithms.
 It also includes the 16 benchmark programs (\cref{sec:eval-results}) written in our research PPL, with and without combinators in Gen, in recursive fashion in WebPPL, {\revcolor and in Pyro}.

+\begin{acks} The authors gratefully acknowledge the financial support under the scope of the COMET program within the K2 Center “Integrated Computational Material, Process and Product Engineering (IC-MPPE)” (Project No \grantnum{FFG}{886385}).
+This program is supported by the Austrian Federal Ministries for Economy, Energy and Tourism (BMWET) and for Innovation, Mobility and Infrastructure (BMIMI), represented by the \grantsponsor{FFG}{Austrian Research Promotion Agency (FFG)}{https://www.ffg.at/}, and the federal states of Styria, Upper Austria and Tyrol.
+Additionally, this research has been partially funded by the \grantsponsor{FWF}{Austrian Science Fund (FWF)}{https://www.fwf.ac.at} under grant \grantnum[https://doi.org/10.55776/PIN3275223]{FWF}{10.55776/PIN3275223}. \end{acks}